HigherState/jameson/README.md

 ####Option and defaults

 For parsing as an option, both getAs, or asOption maybe used.
-To flatten the option with a default value, use getAsOrDefault.
+To flatten the option with a default value, use getAsOrElse.

 ```scala
 //parsing an optional value